0xcacti/mini-db/README.md

 # LLA

-This repo store projects from LLA course.
+This repo store projects from Low Level Academy

 I learned C this year, but the thing is it's very hard now to learn languages with the temptation of using AI to do the work for you.